makersmakingchange/OpenAT-Joysticks/README.md

 The hardware, software, and documentation are released under licenses compatible with open source hardware; the designs may be built, used, and improved upon by anyone under the terms of the license.
 Generally, this includes attribution and sharing of improvements.

+If you have built any of the OpenAT Joysticks, you can provide feedback by filling out this [build feedback questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=DsX1YrmQmUWIO5C199RGrFEDZSGvzl5MrPC-gnb-_DxUNkpaSUlVN1NUSDk3RzQ5ODY0MjBVSDYxSy4u).

 ## Open AT Joystick Designs